-South Norfolk Council is committed to ensuring its recruitment processes are fair and equitable and that no job applicant or employee is discriminated against, whether directly or indirectly, on the grounds of sex, race, age, disability, gender reassignment, religion and belief and sexual orientation.
+We are committed to ensuring our recruitment processes are fair and equitable and that no job applicant or employee is discriminated against, whether directly or indirectly, on the grounds of sex, race, age, disability, gender reassignment, religion and belief and sexual orientation.

 We ask applicants to provide relevant information so that we can monitor our practice and produce statistics to show how we are meeting our commitment.